 - Using folk remedies such as herbs or foods that contain lead

 Breathing air, drinking water, eating food, or swallowing or touching dirt that contains lead can cause many health problems.
 Lead can affect almost every organ and system in your body.
 In adults, lead can increase blood pressure and cause infertility, nerve disorders, and muscle and joint pain.
 It can also make you irritable and affect your ability to concentrate and remember.

 Lead is especially dangerous for children.
 A child who swallows large amounts of lead may develop anemia, severe stomachache, muscle weakness, and brain damage.
 Even at low levels, lead can affect a child's mental and physical growth.

 - Candy (Centers for Disease Control and Prevention)

 - Folk Medicine (Centers for Disease Control and Prevention)

 - Lead and Drinking Water from Private Wells (Centers for Disease Control and Prevention)

 - Safety and Health Topics: Lead (Occupational Safety and Health Administration)

-- Water (Centers for Disease Control and Prevention) Also in Spanish
+- Water (Centers for Disease Control and Prevention)

 - Basic Information about Lead in Drinking Water (Environmental Protection Agency, Office of Water)